ryank109/react-redux-popup/README.md

 This is set of higher order components that enable popup behavior using react and redux.
 I've tried to not define any styles on it so that the user can define their own style.
 At least that's what I'm shooting for, but that might change in the future, based on the needs...

+### Features
+ - Portal design
+ - Auto positioning based on the resize and scrolling events (See [Scrolling Section](https://github.com/ryank109/react-redux-popup#scrolling))
+ - Smart positioning based on the popup content size and available space

+### Redux Actions
+ - `openPopup(id)`
+    - `id`: id of the popup to open
+ - `closePopup(id)`
+    - `id`: id of the popup to close
+ - `refreshPopupPosition()`
+    - Refresh popup position, such as on scroll.
+The refreshing is throttled, so that you don't have to throttle in your call.

 ### Higher Order Components
  - **Modal** - creates a modal in the center of the screen with layover, so that nothing can be clicked outside.
 Must dispatch `closePopup` from the modal in order to close it
    - Properties: